 At TradeWay

-August 1, 2026 is around the corner, and most importers still don’t have their MVE process ready.
+The extension to October 1, 2026 bought eight more weeks, and most importers still don’t have their MVE process ready.
 The customs value declaration is the importer’s responsibility, but it’s rarely something the importer should assemble alone — and now, with mandatory electronic transmission, mistakes are recorded instantly.

 Because we handle the full operation — forwarding, clearance and valuation under a single point of contact — we know exactly how much you paid in freight and insurance, which dutiable additions apply to your purchase, and how to build the worksheet that backs the declared value.
 We help you:

-- Get your MVE ready to transmit through VUCEM before August 1, with your e.firma and supporting documentation in order.
+- Get your MVE ready to transmit through VUCEM before October 1, with your e.firma and supporting documentation in order — and test it during the voluntary period, not on the first mandatory day.

 - Validate your customs value including every dutiable addition, so it withstands a review rather than inviting one.